marekdedic/BlendSplitter/README.md

 SwitchingWidget
 ===============
 This class displays a Widget with a SwitchingBar on the bottom.
 The widget displayed is one from WidgetRegistry and it can be selected using a combo box in the SwitchingBar.
 The SwitchingBar is like a QMenuBar, but can also contain plain widgets.
 A SwitchingWidget can contain objects of any class inheriting from QWidget.

+Note that constructing an object of this class when WidgetRegistry is empty will cause a default RegistryItem to be added to it.
+The height of the SwitchingBar can be modified by changing BlendSplitter::switchingBarHeight.

 Example
 -------